 Summer camp is for current (2019-2020 school year) 7th through 12th grade students.
 Students do not have to attend Burke Community Church to participate in summer camp.

 What does it cost?

-The early registration fee for summer camp is $325 if you register by April 30, 2020.
-After April 30, the registration cost increases to $350 until May 31, as space permits.
-After May 31, the late registration fee increases to $375.
+The early registration fee for summer camp is $325 if you register by May 31, 2020.
+After May 31, the registration cost increases to $350, as space permits.
 Here’s what that covers: all meals and lodging while at summer camp (you are responsible to bring a packed lunch on the way to camp), transportation, and a camp t-shirt.
 Your student may like to bring a little extra spending money for special activities, camp merchandise, and snacks.

 Is summer camp still happening in light of COVID-19?